Syed Amin Ashraf: Biography

 Syed Amin Ashraf was born on 10 July 1930 in Kichhauchha Sharif, the eldest child and son of his parents.
 His father was Syed Habeeb Ashraf.
 He worked as a librarian in the village's library.
 He received his primary education at a local madrasa.
 He received a BA, an MA and a PhD degree from the Aligarh Muslim University.

 Ashraf wrote three poetic collections titled, 'Jadae Shab', 'Bahare Ijaad' and 'Qafase Rang'.
 Barg-o-Baar is a collection of his critical papers.
 He received awards from Ghalib Academy, New Delhi and Uttar Pradesh Urdu Academy, Lucknow.
 He also served as the editor of the Aligarh Magazine during 1960's.

-Ashraf died of a cardiac arrest on 7 February 2013 in Aligarh, and was buried beside his father's grave near the shrine of Ashraf Jahangir Semnani at Kichaucha Sharif.
+Ashraf died of a cardiac arrest in Aligarh, on 7 February 2013, at the age of 82.
+He was buried beside his father's grave near the shrine of Ashraf Jahangir Semnani at Kichaucha Sharif.